battila7/downson-js/API.md

       * `reason: string` - The reason that caused the failure.
       * `token: object` - The violating token.
       * `type: string` - Can be `ambiguousSyntax` or `interpretationError`.
-  * `hasInterpretationsErrors: boolean` - Whether the `failures` array includes any objects with `interpretationError` type.
+  * `hasInterpretationErrors: boolean` - Whether the `failures` array includes any objects with `interpretationError` type.

 If `options.silent` is set to true and a fatal error occurs, then the following value is returned: